- Search The Registry

 Shepherd has also held several positions within the Office of the United Nations High Commissioner for Human Rights, serving as a member of the Working Group of Experts on People of African Descent (WGEPAD) and the Committee on the Elimination of Racial Discrimination.
 She was chair of WGEPAD from 2011 to 2014 and lobbied for creating the International Decade for People of African Descent.

-In 2013, in her role as chair of WGEPAD, Shepherd was asked to inquire into Zwarte Piet ("Black Pete").
+In 2013, as chair of WGEPAD, Shepherd was asked to inquire into Zwarte Piet ("Black Pete").
 She authored a letter, "headed, official U.N. high commission for human rights paper" to the Dutch government proposing it move towards ending the tradition.
-In a later interview, she described the character as "a throwback to slavery."
-Her remark complicated and further polarized an ongoing national debate, accompanied by protests and social media campaigns, as she was supposedly speaking on behalf of the U.N. when this was not the case.
+Later, she described the character as "a throwback to slavery."
+Her remark complicated and further polarized an ongoing national debate, accompanied by protests and social media campaigns.
+She was supposedly speaking on behalf of the U.N. when this was not the case.

 She has published prolifically in journals and books on Jamaican economic history during slavery, the Indian experience in Jamaica, migration, diasporas, and Caribbean women's history.
 She is a contributor to the 2019 anthology New Daughters of Africa.